kiloreux/awesome-robotics/README.md

 Open-source OpenRAVE controller for UR5 robot integrated with ROS.

 [**RBDL**](https://github.com/rbdl/rbdl)
-Open-source (zlib) C++ libray for both forward and inverse dynamics and kinematics.
+Open-source (zlib) C++ library for both forward and inverse dynamics and kinematics.
 Also supports contacts and loops.

 [**Unity Robotics Hub**](https://github.com/Unity-Technologies/Unity-Robotics-Hub)
 Central repository for open-source Unity packages, tutorials, and other resources demonstrating how to use Unity for robotics simulations.
 Includes new support for ROS integration.